 She fell silent.
 The game show seemed incapable of doing so.

 “That’s right Gloria!
-You have your choice of a year’s supply of Captain Bob’s barbequed shrimp and an all-expenses-paid trip for two to Las Vegas or whatever’s behind the curtain Monique is standing in front of!
+You have your choice of a year’s supply of Captain Bob’s barbecued shrimp and an all-expense-paid trip for two to Las Vegas or whatever’s behind the curtain Monique is standing in front of!
 What do you choose?”